Today our topic on SURVIVAL OF THE FITTEST page will focus on BOXING. (Amateur Boxing).

 Nelson's professional boxing debut, in 1979.

-for retaining the WBC Super Featherweight Title six (6) times on the roll.
+This illustrious son of the black race, is forever remembered for retaining the WBC Super Featherweight Title six (6) times on the roll.

-the International Boxing Hall of Fame and was inducted 13 June 2004.
+On 8 January, 2004 Barima Azumah Nelson was selected into the International Boxing Hall of Fame and was inducted 13 June 2004.

 He is also a member of the World Boxing Hall of Fame.